Residential Rental Property

 All leased or rental residential property in Coralville requires a permit and must be registered with the City of Coralville Housing Program.

 Rental permits are not transferable from one owner or operator at any time prior to its expiration, termination or revocation.
 New rental property owners are required to register rental properties within thirty (30) calendar days of any conveyance or transfer of interest of the property.
 Unregistered rental properties or delinquent renewals are subject to additional fees and fines.

 How to Register a Rental Property

-To register a rental property, complete a Rental Housing Permit Application (see Resources below).
+To register a rental property, complete a Rental Housing Permit Application.

 How to Renew a Rental Permit

 All registered rental property owners receive a renewal notice during the month of November.
-Completed residential rental permit renewal applications and fees must be returned to the Coralville Community Development Department in City Hall no later than January 1st of the calendar year.
-Failure to renew a rental permit prior to February 1st of each calendar year will result in an additional $50 fee per unit with a maximum charge of $750.
+Completed residential rental permit renewal applications and fees must be returned to the Coralville Community Development Department in City Hall no later than January 1 of the calendar year.

 Return completed residential rental permit renewal applications and fees to the Coralville Community Development Department in City Hall located at: